avadev/Avalara-SDK-Ruby/docs/EInvoicing/V1/DocumentsApi.md

 avalara_version = '1.2' # String | The HTTP Header meant to specify the version of the API intended to be used metadata = AvalaraSdk::EInvoicing::V1::SubmitDocumentMetadata.new({workflow_id: 'partner-einvoicing', data_format: 'ubl-invoice', data_format_version: '2.1', country_code: 'SA', country_mandate: 'SA-Phase1-B2B'}) # SubmitDocumentMetadata |
-data = { ... } # Object | The document to be submitted, as indicated by the metadata fields 'dataFormat' and 'dataFormatVersion' opts = {
+data = 'data_example' # String | The document to be submitted, as indicated by the metadata fields 'dataFormat' and 'dataFormatVersion' opts = {
   x_avalara_client: 'John's E-Invoicing-API Client' # String | You can freely use any text you wish for this value.
 This feature can help you diagnose and solve problems with your software.
 The header can be treated like a fingerprint.
 }